anna328p/lipusona/_content/_lessons/01-phonology.md

 ### Stress

 Words are always pronounced with the stress on the first syllable.
-For example, the word *toki* has stress on *to*, not *ki*.
+For example, the word *soweli* has stress on *so*, not *we* or *li*.

 Some speakers stress particles, while others leave them unstressed.